Witiko/doctoral-thesis/main.md

 ##### OMDoc

-Since 2000, @kohlhase2000omdoc has been developing the OMDoc XML language, which uses a combination of Content MathML and OpenMath to represent math formulae and adds its own support for *math statements* such as definitions, theorems, and proofs and for *math theories* that serve as an advanced alternative to OpenMath content directories with support for inheritance.
+Since 2000, @kohlhase2000omdoc has been developing the *OMDoc* XML language, which uses a combination of Content MathML and OpenMath to represent math formulae and adds its own support for *math statements* such as definitions, theorems, and proofs and for *math theories* that serve as an advanced alternative to OpenMath content directories.

 ## Math Information Retrieval
 \label{sec:math-information-retrieval}